mevans505/2024-VR-scene/episodes/uniform-resource-locators.Rmd

 ---

-You might already be familiar with websites bringing together a mixture of content, such text, images, video or 3D models.

-Delivering/retrieving content over the web provides many advantages:
+Delivering/retrieving multidimensional content over the web provides many advantages:

 - Being able to easily access the content regardless of which platform they are using, such as PCs, mobiles or a VR headsets.